ISP-IN Courses

 Lecture-lab course that introduces fundamental chemical principles and concepts, including atomic structure, periodicity, molecular structure, bonding, stoichiometry, types of chemical reactions, and thermochemistry.
 Knowledge of algebra, exponentials and logarithms is expected.
 Math assessment exam required.
 Includes two-hour laboratory.

-This introductory course in microcomputer systems includes discussion of the underlying physics of the computer system, hardware/software installation, configuration, trouble shooting problems, networking essentials, and other related topics.
-The course is designed to prepare students to develop an understanding of the internal workings of a microcomputer system.
-Not open to students who have completed CS 160.
+Introductory course in microcomputer systems includes discussion of the underlying physics of the computer system, hardware/software installation, configuration, troubleshooting problems, networking essentials, and other related topics.
+Prepares students to develop an understanding of the internal workings of a microcomputer system.
+Not open to students who have completed CS-160.

 A course focusing on the cause and effect of geologic processes that impact society.
 Content may vary, but includes earthquakes, tsunamis, floods, volcanic activity, resource issues, and the geologic record of climate change.
 Students are expected to closely monitor popular media to document current geologic events and their effects.